kyma-project/examples/http-db-service/README.md

 - A [Docker](https://docs.docker.com/install) installation.
 - Kyma as the target deployment environment.
 - An MSSQL database for the service's database functionality.
 You can also use Azure MSSQL that you can provision using the Kyma Open Service Broker API.
-- An Environment to which to deploy the example.
+- A Namespace to which to deploy the example.

 ## Installation